-If you are afraid of heights, I have good news for you: Rosemount 5300 series comes with a verification reflector that allows you to test it without having to climb your tank.
+If you are afraid of heights, I have good news for you: Rosemount 5300 level switch comes with a verification reflector that allows you to test it without having to climb your tank.
 You can remotely verify the integrity of your instrument in your control room using your asset management software.

 If you have a Rosemount 2120 vibrating fork to measure your tank level, here’s a tip: If you look close enough you will find a label like this one I’ve included below.
 All you have to do is approximate your magnet to the “magnetic test point” label and that’s when the magic happens; the contacts will close/open.
 I know this isn’t completely reliable testing, but it can save you some time if you don’t need a full, functional test.